 Although an influencer campaign is commonly used as an awareness tool (more on that below), all of these interactions are still possible once you introduce someone to your travel brand.
 That’s why it’s best to position yourself online beforehand in a way that will capitalize on the attention you’ll receive.

-To figure out if a travel influencer campaign is logical use of social media for marketing your tours and activities, ask yourself the following questions first:
+To figure out if a travel influencer campaign is logical for your tourism social media strategy, ask yourself the following questions first:

 - Does my tour business receive a lot of positive online reviews?